pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 [2][5][8]
 ```

+{% endraw %}

-In this approach we explicitly lay the data out in column major format but use the lookup and traversal we'd used when the storage was row major.
+In this approach the storage changes.
+We explicitly lay the data out in column major format but use the lookup and traversal we'd used when the storage was row major before.

 One big advantage to this approach is it's possible to write column major matrices out in the source code.

+{% raw %}

 ```c++
 mat3_t a = {1, 4, 7,